 What credit card processors work with POS systems?
-If I buy a POS system, does that make me PCI compliant?

 The best POS systems integrate with multiple credit card processing services so you can shop around for the best value.
 However, some vendors offer their own credit card processing service and bundle it with their POS software and hardware.